AI: Controlling the future

 “Success in creating AI would be the biggest event in human history.
 Unfortunately, it might also be the last.” -- Stephen Hawking

-Tickets to all Premier Lectures are $15 per person and can be purchased online or at the LLL Center during office hours.
+Tickets to all Premier Lectures are $15 per person and can be purchased online, at the LLL Center during office hours or at the door.

 For more information: